dimshik100/voice-controlled-maze/README.md

 - Add voice control feedback when doing illegal move.
   - Voice feedback
 - Add support for multiple voice commands in one phrase - DONE
+- Store not finished mazes in local storage to let the player continue next time